davedalmao/Paraject/README.md

 <br/>

-A project management desktop application that keeps track of a project's task and organizes them.
+A project management desktop application that keeps track of a project's tasks and organizes them.
 (Created using WPF and LocalDB)

 <hr/>